LIBRARY POLICIES & PROCEDURES

 Members of the community may obtain a free Iowa Lakes Community College Library membership.
 The Community Cards allow user access to the physical collection.

-The Collection Development Guidelines outline the process that is used by the Iowa Lakes Library to select materials to include with th
+The Collection Development Guidelines outline the process that is used by the Iowa Lakes Library to select materials to include within the collection.

 - We shall provide access to our materials to students onsite and online, promoting resources to all students, regardless of campus.